MaxHalford/tuna/README.md

 )

 func main() {
-    // For the purpose of this example we inline the data in := `name,£,bangers
+    // For the sake of example we inline the data, but usually it should be
-"Del Boy",-42,1
+    // located in a file, database, or some other source in := `name,£,bangers
+Del Boy,-42,1
 Rodney,1001,1
 Rodney,1002,2
-"Del Boy",42,0
+Del Boy,42,0
 Grandad,0,3`

     // Define a Stream